Different Drummers Drum Circle

 separatorsilver.gif

-Arthur Hull describing a women's freestyle circle:
+Arthur Hull describing an early experience with a women's freestyle circle:

 "...but the song and energy coming out of their drumming circle was totally different than what I had ever experienced.
 There was a sense of conscious cooperation rather than unconscious competition.
 There was power with out loud volume.
 The women were using their notes to make space for each others creativity, rather than trying to fill up the space with notes which, at that time, was the standard operating procedure for the male drummers.
 The result of all these elements combined was something little heard in the thunder drummer circles back then or today; subtle grace and beauty.